get the app

 How to Beat the Scammers?

 Any time you get a call from someone claiming to be from the government, be suspicious.
-In the U.S. the federal and state government will not call without previous notice to solicit information from you.
+In the U.S., the federal and state governments will not call without prior notice to solicit information from you.
 We see the same approach in the IRS phone scam and the federal student aid grant phone scam.

 The government will never call you to say that you qualify for a certain benefits program and then request your personal information.
-The best way to proceed in a situation in which you are being called by someone claiming to be a government official is to hang up, and directly contact the organization they claimed to be representing.
+The best way to proceed in a situation where you are being called by someone claiming to be a government official is to hang up and directly contact the organization they claimed to be representing.

 Who to Contact About the Federal Aid to Pay Utilities Phone Scam?

-If you believe that you've been contacted by a federal aid phone scammer, you should report it to the Federal Trade Commission (FTC).
-Alerting the FTC to this scam will allow them to work towards putting an end to it.
+If you believe you've been contacted by a federal aid phone scammer, you should report it to the Federal Trade Commission (FTC).
+Alerting the FTC to this scam will allow them to work towards ending it.
 You can also alert your local authorities to this scam.
-Phone scammers usually place calls in blocks of numbers responding to area code, so it is very likely that others in your community are being targeted.
+Phone scammers usually place calls in blocks of numbers responding to area codes, so others in your community are likely being targeted.
 You can help spread the word by reporting your experience.

 You can also help protect others in your community and around the U.S. by reporting the phone number that tried to scam you in CallerSmart's reverse phone lookup phone book.
-You can leave your feedback on the number so that others know to ignore calls from the number.
-If you have an iPhone you can download our free phone number tracing app in order to search and report phone numbers on the go.
+You can leave your feedback on the number so that others know to ignore calls from it.
+If you have an iPhone, you can download our free caller ID app for iPhone to search and report phone numbers on the go.

 Other Blog